papaDoc/FastSwitch/README.md

 With the above settings when in C++
 If you are currently in the file:
   * .../foo/bar/src/file.cpp
-using the fastswitch pluging, the pluging will try to open the file:
+using the FastSwitch pluging, the pluging will try to open the file:
   * .../foo/bar/src/file.h                    # because of the "."
   * .../foo/bar/src/file.hpp                  # because of the "."
   * .../foo/bar/include/file.h